thomasjhchai/dotfiles/install/unix_user_generic_README.md

           - edit /etc/ssh/sshd_config
               set PermitRootLogin no
               set PasswordAuthentication no (note: when set to NO, can't do ssh-copy-id from client side)
-          - sudo systemctl reload sshd.service
+          - sudo systemctl restart sshd

           - edit /etc/ssh/ssh_config
               set PasswordAuthentication no
       - client side
           - ssh-keygen -t rsa -b 4096
           - ssh-copy-id <username>@<remote-server> OR copy id_rsa.pub key to remote authorized_keys file
+          - SSH Troubleshoot
+-             if having issue try this
+- 	          eval `ssh-agent`
+- 	          ssh-add
           - install keychain (for linux only; so that we don't have to run ssh-agent and ssh-add all the time)
           - ssh-add -K ~/.ssh/id_rsa (for MacOS only)
               - source: https://www.cyberciti.biz/faq/ubuntu-debian-linux-server-install-keychain-apt-get-command/